SK-Electronics-Consulting/kicad-coil-generators/README.md

 ## Coil Generator templates

-1. `CoilGeneratorID2L:` This coil generator will make a single coil across 2 PCB layers, and will do so starting from a defined inner diameter.
+1. `CoilGeneratorID2L:` This will make a single coil across 2 PCB layers, and will do so starting from a defined inner diameter.
 It's intended to go around an open hole in the PCB.
-1. `CoilGenerator1L1T:` This coil generator will make a simple, single turn coil, terminating in vias.
+1. `CoilGenerator1L1T:` This will make a simple, single turn coil, terminating in vias.
 It's intended to be used with another coil generator, and act as a pickup coil.
+1. `FluxNeutralCoilGen:` This will make a flux-neutral coil inside of a circular aperture.
+The purpose of a flux neutral coil is to cancel out any flux that affects both coils, but will pick up any flux that affects only one.
+Use as you see fit.

 ## Limitations